arcmode/elm-http-parser/README.md

 # Parsing messages

-    request : String -> Result Error (Request String) Parse a request message into a request representation
+    request : String -> Result Error (Request String)

+Parse a request message into a request representation

 # Parsing JSON

     json : Decoder a -> Request String -> Result Error (Request a)

-Decode the body of some previously parsed request expecting a json string and a Content-Type header with value "application/json"
+Decode the body of some previously parsed request expecting a json string and a `Content-Type` header with value `application/json`

 # Common helpers